agent7799/JavaRushTasks/README.md

 # JavaRushTasks

 This is educational project
-My progress in JavaRush online course
+My progress in Java Rush online course.

+All tasks are completed - accepted by validator.